 Adult literacy and remedial education teachers instruct students in basic education, self-improvement courses and occupational training skills.
 These teachers help adults earn their high school diplomas or General Equivalency Diplomas (GED), or they may help new immigrants learn English.
 Adult education teachers coach students in the skills they need to begin or develop in their careers though lectures, assignments, demonstrations and laboratory work.

-Nationally, the number of jobs for adult basic and secondary education and literacy teachers, including GED instructors, is expected to grow about as fast as average for all occupations from 2012-2022, at 9%.
-The median annual income for these workers was $51,110 in 2013, per the BLS.
+Nationally, the number of jobs for adult basic and secondary education and literacy teachers, including GED instructors, is expected to decline by -10 for all occupations from 2018-2028.
+The median annual income for these workers was $53,630 in 2018, per the BLS.